csdheepan/tweetx/README.md

 -shared Module

   --components: It contains shared components that can be reused throughout the application.
+      ---page-not-found : This component is responsible for displaying a "Page Not Found" message when a user navigates to a URL that does not exist within the application.
+It ensures a user-friendly experience by informing users about invalid routes.

   --service : It contains shared services that provide common functionality needed across different parts of the application.

 -assets